PowerMops/powermops-site/src/routes/pmops/Reference-5.md

 definition is called.

-For Mops word types other than colon definitions, the code field doesn\'t necessarily contain code.
+For Mops word types other than colon definitions, the code field doesn't necessarily contain code.
 For example, in 68k Mops, for values and constants it contains the actual 4-byte value.
-In this case we call this field the \'data field\', since it contains data.
+In this case we call this field the 'data field', since it contains data.
 But it is really the same field by a different name.

 The Kernel or Nucleus {#the_kernel_or_nucleus}
 ---------------------

-In the diagram, you\'ll see that above some memory areas used by the Mac system is the **Mops kernel code**.
-The *\' kernel*\' (also known as **nucleus**) is the lowest, most elemental part of the Mops dictionary &mdash; that part of Mops without any predefined classes.
+In the diagram, you'll see that above some memory areas used by the Mac system is the **Mops kernel code**.
+The *' kernel*' (also known as **nucleus**) is the lowest, most elemental part of the Mops dictionary
+--- that part of Mops without any predefined classes.
 It is what is loaded into memory when you double-click the Mops application icon itself.
 Saved Mops images, such as Mops.dic, appear to the Finder as documents with Mops as their owner.
 Therefore, when you open a saved